davidhodev/TokTik/README.md

 # TokTik
-A quick remake of Tik Tok
+Used RxSwift and MVVM to remake a lite version of Tik Tok